 Workplace Retaliation Attorney in Monterey County

-While California is an "at-will employment" environment—meaning an employer can release an employee at any time without having to provide an explanation—that does not mean that your employer can fire you for any reason.
+California is an "at-will employment" state.
+This means an employer can release an employee any time without providing an explanation.
+However, that does not mean that your employer can fire you for any reason.

 - Refusing to engage in an illegal activity

 - Serving in the armed forces reserves

 If you are a victim of retaliation, don't handle your case alone.
 Reach out to the retaliation lawyer at Marder Employment Law today.

 Retaliation is considered a negative employment action that results from employees "opposing practices prohibited by the FEHA."
 It also covers any employees who file a complaint, become a whistleblower, or in any way assist with an FEHC or DFEH investigation.

 While some forms of retaliation are obvious, it can be difficult to identify covert forms of retaliation.
 Employers engaging in retaliation may create a hostile work environment to cause an employee to quit.